Friday, September 24, 2010

 What has gone wrong?

 Nothing has gone wrong, but much has happened.
-For at the very moment that the boy "got" the Idea, it changed.
-It showed itself to be a beast with a mind of its own.
-A beast with a thousand muscles, an Idea with a thousand implications.
-Now the boy's mind races.
-"When one thought moves, another follows, and then another--an endless train," says the poet.
-The boy tries to write a thousand notes, but he cannot keep up.
-His world is turning upside down.
+For at the very moment when the boy "got" the Idea, the very moment when he thought it was his, it changed.
+It showed itself to be a beast that kicked and bucked with a thousand muscles, a thousand raging implications.
+The boy was overhwhelmed.
+"When one thought moved, another followed, and then another--an endless train," says the poet.
+The boy tried to whip the Idea into shape, but it shaped him.

 COMMENT